Anorexia nervosa: Elderly

 There are also several medical conditions that can result from anorexia in the elderly.
 An increased risk of illness and death can be a result of anorexia.
 There is also a decline in muscle and bone mass as a result of a reduction in protein intake during anorexia.
 Another result of anorexia in the aging population is irreparable damage to kidneys, heart or colon and an imbalance of electrolytes.

 Many assessments are available to diagnose anorexia in the aging community.
 These assessments include the Simplified Nutritional Assessment Questionnaire (SNAQ) and Functional Assessment of Anorexia/Cachexia Therapy (FAACT).
 Specific to the geriatric populace, the interRAI system identifies detrimental conditions in assisted living facilities and nursing homes.
 Even a simple screening for nutritional insufficiencies such as low levels of important vitamins, can help to identify someone who has anorexia of aging.

 Anorexia in the elderly should be identified by the retirement communities but is often overlooked, especially in patients with dementia.
 Some studies report that malnutrition is prevalent in nursing homes, with up to 58% of residents suffering from it, which can lead to the difficulty of identifying anorexia.
-One of the challenges with assisted living facilities is that they often serve bland, monotonous food, which lessens residents desire to eat.
+One of the challenges with assisted living facilities is that they often serve bland, monotonous food, which lessens residents' desire to eat.

 The treatment for anorexia of aging is undifferentiated as anorexia for any other age group.
 Some of the treatment options include outpatient and inpatient facilities, antidepressant medication and behavioral therapy such as meal observation and discussing eating habits.

-Male and female athletes are often overlooked as anorexic.
-Research emphasizes the importance to take athletes' diet, weight and symptoms into account when diagnosing anorexia, instead of just looking at weight and BMI.
-For athletes, ritualized activities such as weigh-ins place emphasis on gaining and losing large amounts of weight, which may promote the development of eating disorders among them.
-While women use diet pills, which is an indicator of unhealthy behavior and an eating disorder, men use steroids, which contextualizes the beauty ideals for genders.
-In a Canadian study, 4% of boys in grade nine used anabolic steroids.
-Anorexic men are sometimes referred to as manorexic.

 History

 The history of anorexia nervosa begins with descriptions of religious fasting dating from the Hellenistic era and continuing into the medieval period.
-The medieval practice of self-starvation by women, including some young women, in the name of religious piety and purity also concerns anorexia nervosa; it is sometimes referred to as anorexia mirabilis.
+The medieval practice of self-starvation by women, including some young women, in the name of religious piety and purity is sometimes referred to as anorexia mirabilis.
 The earliest medical descriptions of anorexic illnesses are generally credited to English physician Richard Morton in 1689.
-Case descriptions fitting anorexic illnesses continued throughout the 17th, 18th, and 19th centuries.